-For the fiscal year ended September 30, 2019, we used \$2,512,000 in cash for the purchase of capital equipment and patents.
-These purchases were mainly related to manufacturing equipment, including the expansion of capacity in our Mexico facility, as well as information technology equipment.
-During fiscal year 2019, we purchased \$20,311,000 of FDIC-backed certificates of deposit and U.S. Treasuries and sold \$9,861,000 of FDIC-backed certificates of deposit.
-The result is cash used in investing activities of \$12,962,000 in fiscal year 2019.
+For the fiscal year ended September 30, 2020, we used \$1,806,000 in cash for the purchase of capital equipment and for obtaining patents.
+These purchases were mainly related to manufacturing equipment, including the expansion to a second manufacturing facility in Mexico, as well as information technology equipment.
+During fiscal year 2020, we purchased \$34,057,000 of FDIC-backed certificates of deposit and U.S. Treasuries and had \$35,822,000 of FDIC-backed certificates of deposit and U.S. Treasuries mature or be called.
+The result is cash used in investing activities of \$41,000 in fiscal year 2020.
+The decrease in cash used in investing activities was driven by reduced purchases of long-term investments due to the current low interest rate environment.